em0sh/tinyframe/README.md

 </div>

 # Modular, Customizable and Open Source Tooling
-## Cost effective
-At $1/foot, this system is 1/2 the cost of PVC tubing and:
-- 1/8 the cost of 80/20 compatible T-Slot framing
-- and still cheaper than wood while maintaing reusability
-## Accurate
-Modern 3D printers such as the Bambu P1P can hit roughly 250 micron of profile and positional tolerance.
-This is looser in practice due to warping of prints, but can be tuned.
 ## Customizable
 CAD is provided and users can model and customize their designs before manufacture.
 ## Open Source